 Slow down and take a moment to look at what’s really going on with your customers.
 If a customer has a problem with your product and wants a refund, don’t simply issue a refund quickly and never look deeper into the issue.
 What was wrong with the product?
 Is it something you see a lot of?
 Is it a problem that needs to be addressed on a wider scale?

 Customer service is about quality.
-Train your staff accordingly, and keep the customer in mind.
+Train your staff accordingly or consider using a virtual receptionist, and keep the customer in mind.
 Slow down and pay attention and always put the customer first.